TimEhmes/LED_Controller/README.md

 The supplied code runs on an Atmel ATTiny 85 microcontroller, which is used to control an LED strip.
-The code processes the infrared signals received from a remote control and performs functions such as fading the LED's along spectral colors according to the commands.
+The code processes infrared signals from a remote control to perform functions such as fading the LEDs along spectral colors based on the received commands.
 The circuit was build and soldered with parts I salvaged from old electronic devices (except for the microcontroller).

 For questions feel free to contact me.